1099 Income Versus W-2 Income Mortgage Lending Guidelines

-How Underwriters View 1099 Income Versus W-2 Income
+How Underwriters View 1099 Income Versus W-2 Income:

-- Self-employed borrowers who work as an independent contractor or employer classifies them as 1099 employees will have a tougher time in qualifying for a mortgage than being a W-2 wage earner
+- Self-employed borrowers who work as an independent contractor or employer classifies them as 1099 employees will have a tougher time in qualifying for a mortgage than being a W-2 wage earner if they take a lot of tax deductions

 - Mortgage Guidelines require two years 1099 income and tax returns for self-employed borrowers